kubevela/kubevela.github.io/docs/end-user/component-delivery.md

 bucket-app          	bucket-comp	kustomize 	      	running	healthy	      	2021-08-28 18:53:14 +0800 CST
 ```

-The PHASE of the bucket-app APP is running, and the STATUS is healthy.
+The PHASE of the app is running, and the STATUS is healthy.
 Successful application deployment!

 For usage examples of Git repositories and their detailed configuration item information, please go to [Built-in Components][4] in the Admin Guide.